TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 Determine the list of packages that can be enabled
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-In order to see the list of available <Project> SE Packages to enable, just run a basic CMake configure, enabling nothing, and then grep the output to see what packages are available to enable.
-The full set of defined packages is contained the lines starting with ``'Final set of enabled SE packages'`` and ``'Final set of non-enabled SE packages'``.
-If no SE packages are enabled by default (which is base behavior), the full list of packages will be listed on the line ``'Final set of non-enabled SE packages'``.
+In order to see the list of available <Project> Packages to enable, just run a basic CMake configure, enabling nothing, and then grep the output to see what packages are available to enable.
+The full set of defined packages is contained the lines starting with ``'Final set of enabled packages'`` and ``'Final set of non-enabled packages'``.
+If no packages are enabled by default (which is base behavior), the full list of packages will be listed on the line ``'Final set of non-enabled packages'``.
 Therefore, to see the full list of defined packages, run::

-  ./do-configure 2>&1 | grep "Final set of .*enabled SE packages"
+  ./do-configure 2>&1 | grep "Final set of .*enabled packages"

 Any of the packages shown on those lines can potentially be enabled using ``-D
 <Project>_ENABLE_<TRIBITS_PACKAGE>=ON`` (unless they are set to disabled
 for some reason, see the CMake output for package disable warnings).

-Another way to see the full list of SE packages that can be enabled is to configure with `<Project>_DUMP_PACKAGE_DEPENDENCIES`_ = ``ON`` and then grep for ``<Project>_INTERNAL_PACKAGES`` using, for example::
+Another way to see the full list of packages that can be enabled is to configure with `<Project>_DUMP_PACKAGE_DEPENDENCIES`_ = ``ON`` and then grep for ``<Project>_INTERNAL_PACKAGES`` using, for example::